adslbarxatov/MafiaHelper/docs/index.md

 give a “civilian” sign).

 `Prostitute, beauty` is a conditionally civilian.
 Action at night – saving the specified player.
-Prevents `mafia` action regardless of when called by the moderator.
+(prevents `mafia` action).
 But, unlike the `doctor`, if a player with this role dies, he “takes with him” the player he saved.
-Since the role “spends the whole night” with the person being saved, the “death” of both through the `beauty` is possible at any moment of the night.

 `Maniac` is a conditionally civilian.
 Action at night – remove a living player from the vote.
 The victim cannot vote for the next day.
-Also during the current night and the next day, she cannot be killed by anyone other than a `kamikaze`. *In order for the role to work, it must be one of the first called in the app (along with the `thief`)*.
+Also during the current night and the next day, victim cannot be killed by anyone other than a `kamikaze`.
+*In order for the role to work, it must be one of the first called in the app (along with the `thief` and `doctor`)*.

 `Priest, immortal` is civilian.
 Has no effect.
 Can be killed only in three cases:
 - when his role is stolen by a `thief`;